 "...[Consuming gasoling may ...cause vomiting, vertigo, confusion, drowsiness, breathing difficulties, burning in the esophagus, sore throat, weakness, and diarrhea, even when ingested in small amounts; in larger portions, it can cause loss of consciousness, internal hemorrhaging, convulsions and death (from circulatory failure and/or damage to vital organs)."

-Though few people have kept up the habit long enough for some solid evidence to be recognized, there is an example of one boy who has more or less proven that fuel is not a food.
+Though few people have kept up the habit long enough for some solid evidence to be gathered, there is an example of one boy who has more or less proven that fuel is not a food.
 Having picked up the habit in a daring endeavor to become a transformer, the boy's mind is slowly retrograding.
 According to his father:

 He was a very smart boy, and could even repair the TV.
 Now he doesn't know seven plus seventeen. "